DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 136: "I'd argue for purple, but I make everything purple so I shouldn't be trusted ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") ." -Doctor_Glasgow: (05-Dec-22)
 * 137: "i don't drop swear words. i gently caress them and then lovingly place them exactly where they are meant to be so they stay intact on the way down." -EuphoniumHero6: (08-Dec-22)
 * 138: "When you say "just being a fridge", what you really mean is "just chilling. "" -Rosuav: (12-Dec-22)
+* 139: ""Grass starter" sounds like a packet of seeds.
+Though I hope they don't have a "fire starter", that could be a bit awkward." -Rosuav: (13-Dec-22)

 There may be quotes newer than these that have yet to be collected.